Master Plan for Housing the Homeless

 Homelessness in Surrey

-In 2020, the Metro Vancouver homeless count identified 644 homeless individuals in Surrey.
+In 2020, the Metro Vancouver homeless count identified 644 individuals who were homeless in Surrey.
 Of these, 471 were sheltered and 173 were living on the streets.

 Due to the limitations of counting the Surrey homeless population, it is widely accepted as an undercount.

-The City of Surrey will continue to work collaboratively with BC Housing and Fraser Health, the community agencies that serve the homeless to address homelessness and the related issues of mental health and addictions.
+The City of Surrey will continue to work collaboratively with BC Housing and Fraser Health, and the community agencies that serve people that are homeless in order to address homelessness and the related issues of mental health and addictions.

-- 2020 Homeless Count in Metro Vancouver: Preliminary Data Report
+- 2020 Homeless Count in Metro Vancouver: Final Data Report

 - Master Plan for Housing the Homeless in Surrey